ektorasdev-zz/Behavioral-Cloning/writeup_template.md

 My project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode with speed 15
 * model.h5 containing a trained convolution neural network
+* track_1_lap.mp4 video showing the car driving autonomously
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing